Professor of Physics

 Bob Hamilton received his BS in physics from the University of Puget Sound in 1985 and a PhD in physics at UCLA in 1991.
 During his time at UCLA he was an affiliate for one semester at the Institute for Theoretical Physics at UC Santa Barbara and travelled as far north as the Auroral Observatory at the University of Tromso, Norway pursuing research in space physics.
 His primary research interest is in the nonlinear dynamics of the solar wind using both mathematical and numerical methods.
 He has done postdoctoral research as a JSPS Fellow at Kyushu University in Fukuoka, Japan and further postdoctoral research at the Program in Applied Mathematics at the University of Arizona.

-Robert is a member of the American Physical Society (APS), the American Geophysical Union (AGU) and the Sigma Pi Sigma physics honor society.
+Bob is a member of the American Physical Society (APS), the American Geophysical Union (AGU) and the Sigma Pi Sigma physics honor society.
 He enjoys woodworking, the violin and time with his wife and three daughters and takes time showing them the mountains and rivers of the Pacific Northwest.